danielcopper/nvim/README.md

 typescript and angular/language-service as a dev dependency on the project or
 TODO: find a solution for the LSP setup to set the correct parameters automatically (LSP Zero seems to do that correctly).

-## Debugging

-### dotNET

-Install the netcoredbg adapter through Mason.
-Adjust the path to netcoredbg.exe!!!

 ## TODO